bigcommerce/dev-docs/markdown/stencil-docs/store-design/store-design-overview.md

 <!-- theme: info -->

 ###  Single Instance per Storefront
-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> Open only one instance of Store Design at a time against each storefront.
+There is currently no synchronization mechanism for configuration changes made by multiple Store Design instances.

 </div>
 </div>